 ECP.10.5 It is the responsibility of the EU Code User to ensure that the correct reference for the Manufacturer’s Data & Performance Report is used and the EU Code User by using that reference accepts responsibility for the accuracy of the information.
 The EU Code User shall ensure that the manufacturer has kept The Company informed of any relevant variations in plant specification since the submission of the relevant Manufacturer’s Data & Performance Report which could impact on the validity of the information.

 ECP.10.6 The Company may contact the Power Park Unit manufacturer directly to verify the relevance of the use of such Manufacturer’s Data & Performance Report.
 If The Company believe the use some or all of such Manufacturer’s Data & Performance Report information is incorrect or the referenced data is inappropriate then the reference to the Manufacturer’s Data & Performance Report may be declared invalid by The Company.
 Where, and to the extent possible, the data included in the Manufacturer’s Data & Performance Report is appropriate, the compliance assessment process will be continued using the data included in the Manufacturer’s Data & Performance Report.

+ECP.10.7 In the case of a co-located site, for example Electricity Storage Modules connected within a new or existing Power Station, The Company will accept demonstration of compliance at the Grid Entry Point or User System Entry Point (if Embedded) through a combination of the capabilities of the Power Generating Modules and Electricity Storage Modules or Electricity Storage Modules and Generating Units or Power Park Modules.
+Generators should however be aware that for the purposes of compliance, full Grid Code compliance should be demonstrated when, for example, the Electricity Storage Module is out of service and the remaining Power Generating Module is in service or the Electricity Storage Module is in service and the Power Generating Module is out of service.
+Equally, The Company will accept Manufacturer’s Data & Performance Reports for the purposes of proving compliance at co-located sites.

 APPENDIX 1